-The commissioning cycle in social care?
+The commissioning cycle in social care

-The social care commissioning process in a local authority will follow a commissioning cycle.
-The definition of the commissioning cycle in local government is the process of planning, analysing, and monitoring the care being delivered in the local area.
-There are often four main steps at the core of every local authority's commissioning cycle.
+At a Local Authority, the social care commissioning process will follow a commissioning cycle.
+The definition of the commissioning cycle in a Local Government context is the process of planning, analysing, and monitoring the care being delivered in the local area.

+There are often four main steps at the core of every Local Authority's commissioning cycle, pictured below.

-Why is the commissioning cycle in social care important?
+Why is the commissioning cycle in Adult Social Care important?

-There are many reasons why the commissioning cycle in social care is important.
 Not only does it help individuals receive the care they need, but it also ensures that their care meets the outcomes the individual wants to achieve and is delivered to the quality we expect.